What is it all about?

 For the 2021 - 2022 season, we will be returning to our in person classroom settings.
 Once your registration, payment and intake interview has been completed, your child will be confirmed as a participant.
 The team will provide safety protocol information to each family that will include drop off/pick up for program, masking and santizing requirments and social distancing requirements.

 It is intended for youth with a disability, ages six to 14, who are interested in science, technology, engineering and/or math (STEM).
 Participants must be able to safely and successfully participate in a structured two-hour large group program.
 Participants must have an accessible computer and/or a speech-generating device.
 No experience required.

-- Participants must be interested and able to safely and successfully participate in a structured 2-hour large group program.
+Participants must be able to safely and successfully participate in a structured 2-hour large group program.

 Participants must be interested in participating in the selected robotics program as well as be motivated to work towards a selected goal actively throughout the session.